 Once you figure out what questions you want to explore, you can think about how you’ll find your answers.
 It’s important to choose a research method that will get the right kind of data to answer your research question.
 Using the wrong research method is like bringing cotton candy to a gunfight, which sounds delicious but unwise.

 A great starting point is deciding whether you need qualitative or quantitative data.
 Qualitative methods, like research and observation, are great for exploratory research early on, when you want to understand the basic problem.
 They’re open-ended and help you gather a wide range of information, so they tend to be great for answering questions like why the problem exists or what it looks like.
 Quantitative methods, like surveys and analytics, are close-ended and specific.
 They’re really good for answering questions of scale, like how common a problem is or how large its effects are.

 Another thing to think about is whether you’re trying to understand users’ behavior or their attitudes and preferences.
 If you’ve ever watched a cop show and thought “I have no idea where I was on the night of April 9!” you know that self-reporting your behavior is tricky.
 As a general rule, it’s better to observe behavior and ask about preferences.
-For more on choosing the most appropriate research methods, check out Raven Veal’s really awesome guide on how to conduct user experience research like a professional.
+For more on choosing the most appropriate approach, check out the video below in which Korina, our Student Team Lead, talks you through some of the most common research methods.

 Once you’ve chosen a method, you need to create your research documents that’ll guide you and your participants through the research activities.
 Research activities should be as brief and as focused as possible while still gathering the information you need.
 The content of your script, survey, or instructions should all lead back to your research question.
 If you find yourself asking about unrelated things, you might want to move these questions to a separate list of things to explore in future research.